 The transportation and logistics sector has meaningful cyber risks that differ from other industries.
-A well-informed specialist broker can structure many traditional cyber insurance policies to address the industry's unique risks.
-Amwins has numerous specialized cyber brokers that are well-equipped and eager to assist you in placing these risks.
+While the number of industry-specific policies are very small, a well-informed specialist broker can structure many traditional cyber insurance policies to address the industry's unique risks.
+AmWINS has numerous specialized cyber brokers that are well-equipped and eager to assist you in placing these risks.